-You’ll find the Rose & Crown Pub on the banks of Epcot’s World Showcase Lagoon.
-Making your way to the right when leaving Future World, it’s a short jaunt through the Canada pavilion to find the United Kingdom pavilion.
+You’ll find the Rose & Crown Pub on the banks of Epcot’s World Showcase.
+Making your to the right, it’s a short jaunt through the Canada pavilion to find the United Kingdom pavilion.
 Off to the left side, you’ll see the Rose & Crown along World Showcase Lagoon.

 The restaurant offers either indoor or outdoor patio seating.
 You can’t go wrong with either, if you’re looking for a quieter experience we suggest requesting outdoors.
 Cast members can never guarantee an outdoor spot, but they will definitely do their best.